coder-ashman/ollama/macos_actions/SETUP.md

 - If the LLM call fails, the proxy falls back to a basic per-thread outline so you still see raw highlights.
 Check the autosizer logs for `Email summary LLM request failed` to diagnose network or credentials issues.
+- The gateway scripts can take a minute to finish when Mail has a large batch.
+  Increase `OSX_ACTIONS_TIMEOUT` (seconds) in the autosizer environment block if you still encounter HTTP read timeouts.

 ---